 What is meant by “LogTag Online is currently best suited to fixed site monitoring applications"?

-The current version of LogTag Online is targeted for use in monitoring static applications, particularly vaccine fridges & freezers.
-In the future we will develop extensions to LTO suited for transit as well as general applications.
+The current version of LogTag Online is targeted for use in monitoring static applications, particularly vaccine fridges & freezers, but also for the transport of temperature-sensitive goods.

 If I purchase multiple LTI-WM-WiFi interfaces and use them with our existing loggers would each logger be considered a location?